-During the 2017 filing season, the Internal Revenue Service paid out $424 million in tax refunds based on fraudulent returns from identity thieves compared to $46.4 million in 2016, according to 2016 and 2017 treasury reports.
+During the 2017 filing season, the Internal Revenue Service paid out $424 million in tax refunds based on fraudulent returns from identity thieves compared to $46.4 million in 2016, according to the U.S. Treasury.
 This is due to the substantial increase of the total value of the fraudulent refunds.
 In 2017, $961 million was claimed compared to $227 million in 2016.

 Overall, the IRS has improved its ability to detect fraud due to steps it has taken to prevent fraudulent returns from entering the tax processing system.
 In 2017 it prevented 95.6 percent of fraudulent refunds, compared to 76.9 percent in 2016.
 Despite the improvement, the drastic increase of fraudulent activity seen in 2017 poses a threat for taxpayers this season.